Part 1 – Model Construction

 The Diversity Ideology often manifests itself in the promotion of sexual diversity and the lifestyle ideologies of the LGBT+ families.
 Specifically, the ideology promotes the gay lifestyle with the continuing adoption of same-sex marriage and transgender issues with the current “bathroom wars” in the USA .
 But I think the ideology is much larger than these sexual behaviours and existed before they became current.
-It has been competing with Christianity in the public space for some generations and has perhaps latched on to LGBT+ issues because this is a clear battlefield between the truth revealed by God and truth determined by people.
+It has been competing with Christianity in the public space for some generations and has perhaps latched on to LGBT+ issues because this is a clear battlefield between the truth revealed by God and the truth determined by people.

 Anyway, the name “Diversity” will serve the purpose of model construction for now.
 It is not a pejorative name.
 It fits in with the rainbow flag, a common symbol of the ideology.
 It also describes a similar movement within the first-century Corinthian church, influenced by the culture of its day, whose slogan was “All things are lawful for me”.
 Paul, the apostle, has to correct this, urging them to flee sexual immorality (1 Cor 6:12).